Programs

 Kid’s Virtual Bedtime Book Club

 The Kid’s Virtual Bedtime Book club started as a way to share some of the work we do in the classroom with families.
-Everyone is welcome to join and have their child listen to multicultural books read by a diverse group of college students.
 This experience is meant to provide children with windows and mirrors- “Windows” are books that show children the world beyond them, and “Mirrors” are books that allow children to see themselves as worthy of being the center of a story.
 Kids need both.
-It’s not only important for kids to learn about other people and cultures, but it’s essential for them to interact with diverse leadership, which is why this book club focuses on providing both.
 The book club meets every Monday and Wednesday at 6:30 (ages 3-5) and 7:00 (ages 6-10) from October-June.
 Check out our Eventbrite page to register.

 Photo by Pixabay on Pexels.com